Zorgkaart:

 Ultrasound

-At Women's Healthcare Center, in addition to mammography, we also perform ultrasound for breast problems.
-Ultrasound offers a different view of the breast than mammography and can provide additional information.
-For women under 30 with breast problems, ultrasound is the appropriate examination method.
+At Women's Healthcare Center, in addition to mammography, we also perform ultrasound for symptoms or changes in the breast.
+Ultrasound provides a different type of imaging than mammography and can offer additional information.
+For women under 30 with breast symptoms or changes, ultrasound is usually the preferred examination.

-Men can also go to Women's Healthcare Center for an ultrasound.
-Klik hier for more information.
+Men can also visit Women's Healthcare Center for an ultrasound.
+Click here for more information.

 How does ultrasound work?

-Using sound waves (echo), the radiologist examines the breast and armpit.
-During the examination, the radiologist will discuss the findings and expectations with you directly.
-If necessary, further policy will be determined together with you.
+Using sound waves (ultrasound), the radiologist examines the breast and armpit.
+During the examination, the radiologist will discuss the findings with you directly.
+If necessary, the next steps will be discussed with you.

 Why ultrasound?

-Ultrasound is an effective method to detect abnormalities in the breast, especially in women under 30.
-For women over 30, mammography is the standard, because it also reveals small calcifications that can indicate breast cancer.
+Ultrasound is an effective method for detecting abnormalities in the breast, especially in women under 30.
+For women over 30, mammography is usually the standard, as it can detect small calcifications that may indicate breast cancer.

-The combination of mammography and ultrasound offers the most certainty and provides additional information about various tissues in the breast.
-Cysts and other abnormalities can often be distinguished immediately.
-In addition, ultrasound can rule out leakage of silicone prostheses.
+The combination of mammography and ultrasound provides the most complete assessment and additional information about breast tissue.
+Cysts and other abnormalities can often be distinguished during the examination.
+Ultrasound can also help assess possible leakage of silicone implants.

 What can you expect?

-After the ultrasound examination, you will receive the results and our radiologist will take plenty of time to discuss them with you.
-If abnormalities are found, further examinations such as a mammogram or puncture can be initiated.
-We strive to have all examinations take place during one visit for your convenience.
+After the ultrasound examination, the results will be discussed with you by the radiologist.
+If abnormalities are found, further investigations such as a mammogram or biopsy may be initiated.
+Where possible, we aim to perform all necessary examinations during a single visit.

-Please bring the following items with you to the outpatient clinic:
+Bring the following items to the outpatient clinic:

-• Referral from your GP or digital confirmation thereof
+• A referral from your GP or a digital confirmation

 • Health insurance card